Indoor Air Pollution and some of the things we can do about it

 formaldehyde from the air.
 Chrysanthemums help remove benzene.

-Buy yourself flowers a big, bright bouquet can brighten your day.
-Or keep a
+flower garden...... a big, bright bouquet can brighten your day.

 and enjoy the feeling of relaxation.